- Access to club’s official training facilities

 - Pro-Ex rep to assist you throughout your trip

 BVB’s ‘intense football experience’ is a unique and specially designed training programme.
-Your group will train daily at the exhibition field overlooked by the famous stadium.
-High-quality morning training, with the club’s top youth coaches, will be followed by afternoon activities such as the stadium tour and museum, team building and friendly fixtures.
+Your group will train daily at the exhibition field, in the shadow of the famous stadium.
+High-quality morning training, with the club’s top youth coaches, will be followed by afternoon activities, such as the stadium tour and visit to the museum, team-building and friendly fixtures.
 Below is a sample itinerary to give you an idea of what you and your team can do.

 |Day 5||Phantasialand Theme Park||Depart Germany|